ricardogsilva/potto/README.md

   that deals with rendering HTML is not used by this project;
 - pygeoapi does not need to gzip responses - this is handled by the web application framework
 - pygeoapi core does not need to have configuration for the web application server because it does not need to launch it

+It also means that there are additional features not currently offered by pygeoapi core which this project can implement in the future, like:

+- User authentication
+- Role-based authorization
+- Allowing changes to pygeoapi configuration dynamically without needing to restart the server
+- Improving async support
+- etc.

+Additionally, this project aims to provide a blueprint application that can be adapted for different needs.